guillaume-vignal/shapash/contribution_plot_improvment.md

 ## Conclusion

-Enhancements in Shapash's feature/contribution plots—jittering points, smart selection for diverse class representation, and volume representation via curves and bars—significantly improve the interpretability and usability of visualizations.
+Enhancements in Shapash's contribution plots—jittering points, smart selection for diverse class representation, and volume representation via curves and bars—significantly improve the interpretability and usability of visualizations.
 These advancements empower users to gain deeper insights into model behaviors, facilitating informed decision-making in machine learning applications.
 By enhancing visualization clarity and representativeness, Shapash continues to be an invaluable tool for data scientists and analysts.